Type 2 Diabetes

 The risk factors for Type 2 are as follows:

-Poor Lifestyle: Overweight, lack of physical activity, diet high in simple carbohydrates
+- Poor Lifestyle Habits & Choices: Overweight, lack of physical activity, diet high in simple carbohydrates

 If you have any of the above risk factors, it is advisable you attend your GP for regular routine blood tests.